ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-6-casting.rst

-   ``int``\ s in Java are always 32-bit signed values which mean they can represent values from :math:`-2^{31}` to :math:`2^{31} - 1`, inclusive, while the range of consecutive interger values that can be reprenested by a double is from :math:`-2^{53}` to :math:`2^{53}`, inclusive.
+   ``int``\ s in Java are always 32-bit signed values which mean they can represent values from :math:`-2^{31}` to :math:`2^{31} - 1`, inclusive, while the range of consecutive integer values that can be represented by a double is from :math:`-2^{53}` to :math:`2^{53}`, inclusive.
 (A ``double`` can also represent much larger values but with limited precision.)
 You can refer to the minimum and maximum ``int`` values with the constants